 The inspiring life journey of Tan Sri Dr Ngau Boon Keat in persevering through hardship, and pioneering the transformation of the oil and gas industry through DIALOG

 An image of a towering bamboo forest hangs in the lobby of DIALOG Tower, regal and resplendent.
-The soft green leaves are an odd contrast against the cold granite stone walls, with patterns resembling the seismic conditions of oil reservoirs deep underground.
+Its soft green leaves are an odd contrast against the cold granite stone walls; its patterns resembling the seismic conditions of oil reservoirs deep underground.
 Bamboo however, has a special significance for Tan Sri Ngau Boon Keat, the Chairman of DIALOG Group.
 “As a group we are very strong, we can face the storm.
-And we are very flexible, so once the storm is out, we go up again,” he explains over tea in his office on the 16th floor.
+And we are very flexible, so once the storm is out, we go up again,” he explains over tea in his office on the Tower’s 16th floor.
 “In business, we want to make sure we can face all the storms.
 Whether it is sunny, raining or during the typhoon, we should survive.”

 Tan Sri Dr Ngau shares the humble beginnings of his journey.
 He began his career in 1972 as a Refinery Engineer with Mobil Singapore Pte Ltd. He worked at PETRONAS from 1975 to 1980 where he held various positions from Production Engineer to Engineering Manager.
 He has more than 44 years of working experience in both upstream and downstream of the oil, gas and petrochemical industry.

 “I started work in Singapore in 1972, and I saw them build the refineries,” Ngau reminisces.
 “Singapore became the third largest refining and petrochemical centre in the world.
 After many years in the oil industry, I realised that Malaysia is a net exporter of oil and gas, but not a major value processing country.
 Meaning we don’t focus on adding value to our petroleum production.
 Why?
 Why can’t we do it?”